 Introduction to the analysis and interpretation of literary works from several historical periods ranging from the Renaissance to the present.

-The theory and practice of communication in interpersonal, small groups, and public speaking contexts, emphasizing proficiency in message organization, delivery, and critical thinking.
+This course focuses on the theory and practice of communication in interpersonal, small groups and public speaking contexts, emphasizing proficiency in message organization, delivery, and critical thinking.

 Three of the following courses must be completed.
 At least one course must be selected from SOC 2213, HIST 2773, or POSC 2103.
 Please note that POSC 2103, Introduction to American Government, and SOC 2213, Introduction to Sociology are offered online through Arkansas State University.
 Other social science courses that can be taken but not offered online are ECON 2313, ECON 2333, POSC 1003.

 The constitution, government, and politics of the United States.